emidombek/uptowngallery/README.md

   Valentino Gagliardi.
   - Lots of information taken from [this youtube video](https://www.youtube.com/watch?v=w-5ukh_ef64)on Django from FreeCodeCamp.
   - The entire series on advacned Python from [Patrick Loeber](https://www.youtube.com/@patloeber).
+  - This video on [AJAX Requests](https://youtu.be/h0ZUpPiV1ac?si=QpPfUdfJt53dmHwn) from Net Ninja.

 ## 🏆 Acknowledgments